fabric8io/fabric8/docs/mavenPlugin.md

 <td>The Jolokia URL of the Fabric console.
 Defaults to <b>http://localhost:8181/jolokia</b></td>
 </tr>
 <tr>
-<td>version</td>
+<td>profileVersion</td>
-<td>The fabric version in which to update the profile.
+<td>The profile version in which to update the profile.
 If not specified it defaults to the current version of the fabric.</td>
 </tr>
 <tr>
 <td>baseVersion</td>